Case of the Week

 On ultrasound, this can be diagnosed when there is narrowing at the origin of the celiac artery (often with a fish-hook orientation) and a peak systolic velocity in the compressed segment of the celiac artery >200 cm/ sec during expiration.
 There should also be a >3:1 ratio of peak systolic velocity in the celiac artery during expiration compared to the peak systolic velocity in the abdominal aorta immediately below the diaphragm.
 Normalization of the velocity on inspiration and standing is classic.

 CT is the more common method to diagnose this condition.
 On CT, you will see proximal celiac stenosis with the classic fish-hook configuration.
 You may also see post-stenoic dilation and prominent collaterals as seen int he example below obtained from Dr. Mahmoud Yacout Alabd on Radiopaedia.org.

-This is often treated surgically with laparoscopic dividion of the median arcuate ligment.
+This is often treated surgically with laparoscopic division of the median arcuate ligament.

 June 22, 2020: Dysphagia lusoria

 A 70 year-old male reported dysphagia and sensation of food getting stuck at the level of the suprasternal notch.
 A fluoroscopic esophagram was ordered for further evaluation.

 Frontal and lateral views show a mild posterior and lateral impression on the upper thoracic esophagus at the level of the aortic arch.
 Note that there is also laryngeal penetration and a small amount of tracheal aspiration in the second picture due to the patient's difficulty swallowing.

 There is also a cricopharyngeal bar at the C5-C6 level causing greater than 50% impression on the posterior cervical esophagus.